EQuimper/twitter-clone-with-graphql-reactnative/README.md

   });
 ```

 Nothing crazy here just the basic setup of a db with mongodb.
 But where do the constants file came ?
 Time to create it.
-So inside the `src/config/` folder create a file call `constants.js' and put this thing.
+So inside the `src/config/` folder create a file called `constants.js'` and put these lines in.

 ```js
 export default {